surmwill/recycler_unity/README.md

 ```
 public void InsertRangeAtKey(TKeyEntryData insertAtKey, IEnumerable<TEntryData> entryData, FixEntries fixEntries)
 ```
 Inserts a range of entries at the given key.
-Existing entries will be shifted - equivalent behaviour to inserting into a list.
+Existing entries' indices will be shifted - equivalent behaviour to inserting into a list.
 - `insertAtKey:` the index to insert the entries at
 - `entryData:` the data for the entries
 - `fixEntries:` if we are inserting into the visible window of entries, then we'll need to make some room by pushing some existing entries aside.
 This defines how and what entries will get moved.